Solutions

 What teams extract

-- They need outputs that can feed search, alerting, compliance review, or downstream delivery workflows.
+- Structured outputs that feed media search, alerting, compliance review, exports, webhooks, and downstream delivery workflows.

-A tag tells a reviewer that something might be present.
-A VideoVector extraction result can tell the business what happened, where it happened, when it happened, which fields are reliable enough to search, and which outputs should move into the next system.
+A tag says something may be present.
+A VideoVector extraction result can say what happened, where it happened, when it happened, which fields are searchable, and which outputs should move into the next system.

 Example use cases